Sustainable sourcing

 Responsible Cotton Policy

-Action wants to sell more textiles and clothes in its stores with sustainably sourced cotton.
-That is why we developed a responsible cotton policy.
+Cotton used in our products is sustainably sourced under the Better Cotton programme, organic or recycled.
 This policy addresses direct suppliers and importers and includes commitments to critical topics, such as human rights, transparency, water management, pesticides and herbicides, just to mention a few.
 Action is also working on partnerships with strategic expert partners and relevant institutions.
-In 2020, Action sourced 76% of its cotton through the Better Cotton Initiative (BCI).
+All cotton used in our products (except A-brands) is now sustainably sourced under the Better Cotton programme, or it is organic or recycled.

 Better Cotton Initiative (BCI)

-To strengthen our ambitions and development of purchasing increasingly more cotton from sustainable sources, Action proudly became a member of the Better Cotton Initiative (BCI) in 2018.
+A key example is our own Hotel Royal towel range, which is made from 100% cotton or blends with cotton satin or jersey.
+All materials are more responsibly sourced through Better Cotton.
 BCI is the largest cotton sustainability program in the world, providing training and support for farmers worldwide to develop environmentally friendlier and socially and economically more sustainable farming methods.
 Better Cotton is not physically traceable to end products.
 However, BCI Farmers benefit from the demand for Better Cotton in equivalent volumes to those we ‘source’.
 Please find more information about BCI here.

 Click here for our Responsible Cotton Policy